nitins2408/PowerApps/Horizontal Bar Chart/Readme.md

-# Power Apps Copy To Clipboard Component
+# Power Apps Horizontal Bar Chart Custom Component
-This component includes a textbox with a button next to it.
-When you click the button it copies the contents of the textbox to the clipboard.
-The current value of the text in the textbox is available as a component output property.
-This allows the value in the textbox to be used directly from the Power App.
+This component has the Powerapps Horizontal Bar chart in it.
+It has Gallerwidth Multiplication factor which helps to make the BarGraph comaptible to your app & resolution.
+You can further do the customization as per your project & app needs

 **Single line textbox**
 ![Single line textbox demonstration](/images/Demo.gif)